Shannspan/node-expense-tracker-app/README.md

 *   Run the front end with your Node.js server and local database (MonDB Compass)

 *   Run tests to have maximum coverage

-    *** tests are internal so far - extension work  yet to do - create separate files for Unit Testing

 *   Push application to GitHub